WANdisco/wandisco-documentation-ldm/docs/operation-cli.md

 ---
 id: operation-cli
-title: Using LiveData Migrator through the Command Line
+title: Using LiveData Migrator with the Command Line
 sidebar_label: CLI
 ---

-This guide teaches you how to create and manage resources that control your migrations using the command line interface.
+This guide teaches you how to create and manage resources that control your migrations using the command line interface (CLI).

 If you're new to the concept of LiveData, or want to know what LiveData Migrator does, see the [introduction to LiveData Migrator](./about.md) before learning [how to install](./installation.md) and use LiveData Migrator.